single-spa/single-spa-svelte/README.md

 All options are passed to single-spa-svelte via the `opts` parameter when calling `singleSpaSvelte(opts)`.
 The following options are available:

 - `component`: (required) The root component that will be rendered.
 This component should be compiled by svelte and **not** an iife.
 - `domElementGetter`: (required) A function which will return a dom element.
 The root component will be mounted in this element.

+Svelte-specific options

+- `anchor`: (optional) A child of the dom element identified by `domElementGetter` to render the component immediately before
+- `hydrate`: (optional) See the svelte [Creating a component](https://svelte.dev/docs#Creating_a_component) documentation
+- `intro`: (optional) If `true`, will play transitions on initial render, rather than waiting for subsequent state changes
-- `data`: (optional) Data passed to the root component.
+- `props`: (optional) An object of properties to supply to the component